 #7 Bolo do Caco (Caco cake)

 Bolo do Caco is a typical wheat bread of Madeira island.
-It is an underdone, slightly leavened, round flatbread with more a less 3 cm high with the shape of a cake, thus the name.
+It is an underdone, slightly leavened, round flatbread with more than 3 cm high in the shape of a cake, thus the name.
 Traditionally, the bread is cooked on a Caco, a flat basalt stone slab, but you can also do it on a frying pan.

 Bolo do Caco is so good, especially with garlic butter.
-But, it is also used to make sandwiches with ham, cheese, fried eggs… or a delicious variation the typical prego (pork steak).
+But it is also used to make sandwiches with ham, cheese, fried eggs… or a delicious variation of the typical prego (pork steak).

 #8 Bolos lêvedos (levedos cake)

-Bolos lêvedos are a typical wheat bread original from the island of Açores, in particular of Furnas in São Miguel.
-Nowadays, they are actually more of a sweet flatbread, but in the past, they were savory, didn’t have eggs, and were eaten during the Easter lent.
+Bolos lêvedos are a typical wheat bread original from the island of Açores, particularly of Furnas in São Miguel.
+Nowadays, they are actually more of a sweet flatbread, but in the past, they were savory, didn’t have eggs, and were eaten during Easter Lent.
 Now they are fluffy, sweet, toasted outside but slightly undercooked.
-Traditionally they were cooked in a wood oven, but normally they are done on a frying pan on the stove.
+Traditionally, they were cooked in a wood oven, but normally, they are done on a frying pan on the stove.

 #9 Pão of Mealhada (Bread of Mealhada)

-Pão of Mealhada is a typical bread from the region of Mealhada, also known as Coroa (crown) due to its shape round with 4 beaks.
+Pão of Mealhada is a typical bread from the region of Mealhada, also known as Coroa (crown) due to its round shape with four beaks.
 This small wheat bread is very appreciated in the center of Portugal.
 In the past, it used to be done with less refined flour and in a wood oven.

 Pão of Mealhada is also very famous because of the “sandes de leitão” (piglet sandwich).
 Leitão à Bairrada is a typical dish from Mealhada – people all over Portugal come to this region to eat this traditional Portuguese dish.
 Sandes de Leitao is one of Portugal’s best sandwiches, and it is done with Pão and leitão of Mealhada.
 If you haven’t tried yet, you simply must.